chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-Have you noticed, we've made a little mess here?
+We've made a little mess here, haven't we?
 By adding the extra logic of
 vending `Events` to the `List` manipulation logic in **chapter 4.1**,
-we're now not sure which part of the `List` class logic should be in charge
+we're not sure anymore which part of the `List` class logic should be in charge
-of mutating the model, because we don't want to write the same code twice.
+of mutating the model, because we don't want to write the same code twice,
+nor would we want to expose too much of the API to support all combinations.
 What we've done there could be considered an anti-pattern by some critics.

 All three methods (`create()`, `update()` and `remove()`) have two parts